Our Fantastic SCITT Leader, Lucie Welch, Shares Her Top Tips For Those Applying For Initial Teacher Training Programmes This Year

-2. Talk about why you want to teach
+2. Talk about why you want to teach.

-ITT providers receive lots of applications.
+ITT providers will receive lots of applications.

 3. Experience is useful – use it!

-This not only allows you to strengthen your application, but gives you the opportunity to decide if being around a class of lively 5 years olds all day long is the right choice for you!
+It’s important to remember that nothing can match the experience of being in a classroom!
+If you can, do try to get some classroom experience.
+This not only allows you to strengthen your application, but gives you the opportunity to decide if being around a class of lively children all day long is the right choice for you!

 If you’ve got the relevant experience, it is crucial that you show it off – give concrete examples of what you have learned and the new skills you have begun to develop.

-Instead, be positive about what you’ve learned through your life experiences so far, and turn them around to show why now is the right time for you to become a teacher.
+For example – if you’re changing career, don’t say that you’re tired of your current job or you think teaching will be easier, instead, be positive about what you’ve learned through your life experiences so far, and turn them around to show why now is the right time for you to become a teacher.

+There are strict entry requirements for all teacher training courses in the UK, therefore it is important to check you meet the criteria.
 You don’t want to waste your time applying to a programme for which you don’t have the qualifications.

-Entrance criteria can be found on UCAS.
+The entrance criteria can be found on the Get Into Teaching website.

 You will need to ensure you have all of your certificates ready to show your provider – it is definitely worth checking you have all of these before you begin the process!